slowernews/wisdom-tldr/README.md

 we build trust through presence. leadership is based on trust.

 > *'If a person is nice to you and to nobody else, that person is not nice.'*

+> *'Focus on what you can give not what you can get.
+You only receive in proportion to what you give.'*
 -->

 Take the first step but then [mirror](#on-mirroring) the other side's behavior.